aeternity/aepp-cli-js/README.md

 # ️⚠️ [WIP] ae-js-cli
 Command Line Interface for the æternity blockchain.
-This project is dependent from

 ## Disclaimer